softpatel/PenPal/README.md

 ANTHROPIC_API_KEY=<insert your own API key>
 ```

-To run the PenPals crew, input your daily entry into the dailyEntry field within the main.py file.
-Then open a terminal pointing to the project's root directory and run `crewai run`.
+To run the PenPals crew, open a terminal pointing to the project's root directory and run `crewai run`.
+It will ask you how your day went and wait for your response.

 The feedback from each agent will be generated and saved into a markdown file within the project's root directory.